mmalik17/digitalskola_hadoop_task/README.md

 # HOMEWORK WEEK 5
 ## ETL PROCESS FROM POKEMON WEBSITE TO HADOOP ENVIRONMENT
-PART A: FILE CREATION
+<b> PART A: FILE CREATION </b>
 1. Create folder to store all the files needed.
 In this homework, the folder is named as ‘hadoop_pokeapi’
 2. Create a file called 'docker-compose.yml' inside ‘hadoop_pokeapi’ folder.
-Fill the file with Docker language, as follows:
+Fill the file with Docker language, as follows: <br>
 version: '3.8'

 services: